SergiSalas/PokemonApi/README_EN.md

 This project is a **REST API** developed with **Spring Boot** that connects to the [PokéAPI](https://pokeapi.co/), syncing its data to a local database to expose optimized endpoints.

-The goal is to avoid making constant requests to the public API, improving performance and reducing the load on the external source.
 Since Pokémon data **does not change frequently**, a **scheduled service updates the database every 12 hours**, while also allowing manual synchronization via an endpoint.

 ---